deval17/firegram/README.md

 This is just a photo uploading portal.
-I have mainly used React JS and also Firebase to sore the images.
+I have mainly used React JS and also Firebase to store and retrieve the images.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts